E-Potapova/E-Potapova/README.md

 # Hi, I'm Liz!
-I’m senior at Binghamton University pursuing a double-degree in Computer Science and Mathematics.
+I’m a senior at Binghamton University pursuing a double-degree in Computer Science and Mathematics.
 Here are some cool things I've done!

 [Video Games](#video-games) <br/>
 [Programming Projects](#programming-projects) <br/>